How Can You Brew the Best-Tasting Coffee?

 Did you know that coffee quality depends on a combination of factors?
 Having high quality, fresh beans of course helps.
 But clean, good-tasting water is also a must for the perfect cup, as well as clean equipment.
 There are even more brewing variables.
 You must keep the water at right temperature for the right amount of time while brewing.
-Brewing is less pushing a button to make coffee, it is somewhat of an art form.
+Brewing is less about pushing a button to make coffee, it is somewhat of an art form.

 Fascinated?
 Here are some commonly asked coffee questions.